“Look at the puppies, Ricky!” my friend pointed out from the car as we had just pulled off the road to water the cedar forest after a long journey.

 That right time and place came to me many years ago in the words of none other than Swami Dayananda Saraswati, who explained the value of Ahimsa — non-violence — that although all lives infallibly rely on the destruction of other lives, and whereas animals must only locate their food, we must choose it.
 It is in that choice that the root of all ethics lies, because the real cost of what we consume is measured in compassion — there — and nowhere else.

-Therefore, we should not complain if animals, such as crocodiles or viruses, devour our children, or if there is a picture of a little boy charred by a bomb attack in Syria, when we do not practice discernment and compassion in our most basic, daily choices.
+Therefore, regardless of the emotion in loss, we should not complain if animals, such as crocodiles or viruses, devour our children, or if there is a picture of a little boy charred by a bomb attack in Syria, when we do not practice discernment and compassion in our most basic, daily choices.

-Easier said than done, yes, but it is problem that gets pushed from one to another, from generation to generation, but one that is not going away, folks.
+Easier said than done, yes, but it is problem that gets pushed from one to another, from generation to generation, but one that is not going away.

-I tried to take comfort in a great knowledge: there is no use crying over the inevitable, Lord Krishna told Arjuna in the Bhagavadgita.
+I tried to take comfort in the great knowledge that there is no use crying over the inevitable, as Lord Krishna told Arjuna in the Bhagavadgita.

 Afterall, what might be a tragedy for the pups might be great fortune for many other animals of prey, whose mothers scour diminishing forests, deprived of their food by humans who steal and steal and steal.